poojaruhal/poojaruhal.github.io/_pages/about.md

 ## Recent Updates
+- Paper accepted in ICSE 2024 in the SEIS track.
 - Paper accepted in Findings at EMNLP 2023
 - Gave an invited talk at University of Konstanz, 2023
 - Paper accepted in ICCS 2023